Wednesday, October 23, 2013

 *Join Pinterest!
 There are many healthy recipes to share & pin with friends.
 Look for

-low-glycemic desserts which will keep your blood sugar more stable and help with weight loss
+low-glycemic desserts which will keep your blood sugar more stable and help with

 while giving you a healthy alternative.